Successive common envelope events from multiple planets: Two-planet CE scenario

 \subsection{Planet mass combinations for two limiting cases}

-To exemplify the model, we adopt the WD mass, radius, and planet 2 orbital radius used in \citetalias{Vanderburg+20}: $M\w=0.518\Msun$, $R\w=1.31\times10^{-3}\Rsun$, and $P_2= 1.408\da$.
-Subscript `1' will delineate the state of the system at the start of CE1 and subscript `2' at the start of CE2.
-We assume the mass of each planet to be constant, but allow for tidal disruption of planet~1.
-The binding energy (defined $>0$) of the envelope at the start of mass transfer that leads to CE1 is given by
+To exemplify, we use the WD mass, radius, and planet~2 orbital radius of \citetalias{Vanderburg+20}: $M\w=0.518\Msun$, $R\w=1.31\times10^{-2}\Rsun$, and $P_2= 1.408\da$.
+Subscript `1' and '2' will delineate the state of the system at the start of CE1 and CE2 respectively.
+Each planet mass is assumed constant, but we allow tidal disruption of planet~1.
+The binding energy (defined $>0$) of the envelope at the start of mass transfer that leads to CE1 is

-where $G$ is the gravitational constant, $M_1$ is the original mass of the primary, $M\eone$ is the original envelope mass, $R_1$ is the original radius of the primary and $\lambda_1$ is a conventional dimensionless parameter accounting for distinct energy profiles in radius.
+where $G$ is the gravitational constant, $M_1$ and $M\eone$ are the original masses of the primary and envelope; $R_1$ is the original radius of the primary; and $\lambda_1$ is a conventional dimensionless parameter accounting for distinct radial energy profiles.
 If a fraction $\beta_1$ of the energy needed to unbind the envelope is supplied by CE1, then CE2 need supply only a fraction $\beta_2=1-\beta_1$ to unbind the remaining envelope.
 The CE energy formalism \citep[e.g][]{Ivanova+13a} applied to CE1 then gives

-where $\alpha_1$ is a conventional dimensionless parameter accounting for the energy conversion efficiency of the unbinding process, $m_1$ is the mass of planet~1, the primary core mass is assumed equal to $M\w$, $a\fone$ is the binary separation at the end of CE1, the small mass of the envelope interior to the orbit has been neglected (or can be absorbed into the factor $\beta_1$), and the term $-\alpha_1 G M_1 m_1/2a\ione$ on the right side (with $a\ione$ the initial separation) is neglected as in \citetalias{Vanderburg+20}; we have checked that this term is generally small.
-For CE2 with similar assumptions, we have
+where $\alpha_1$ is a conventional dimensionless parameter accounting for the energy conversion efficiency of the unbinding, $m_1$ is the mass of planet~1, the primary core mass is assumed equal to $M\w$, $a\fone$ is the binary separation at the end of CE1, the small mass of the envelope interior to the orbit has been neglected (or can be absorbed into the factor $\beta_1$), and the term $-\alpha_1 G M_1 m_1/2a\ione$ on the right side (with $a\ione$ the initial separation) is neglected as in \citetalias{Vanderburg+20}; we have checked that this term is generally small.
+Similarly, for CE2